bgamari/ghc-wiki-import/split-base.md

 A Haskell-to-Javascript compiler will not support File IO, or maybe not even IO at all.
 It would be desirable such an implementation has a chance to at least provide a complete and API compatible base-pure package, and that one can hence reasonably assume that packages and libraries depending only on `base-pure` will indeed work without modification.
+This might be subsumed by fulfilling the previous goal.

 ####